 The culminating experience in the MS Professional science program that provides a supervised opportunity to practice professional skills in an industrial setting.
 May be repeated once for credit.
+Internship report and oral presentation required for graduation.

 BIMS 6310: Management and Marketing Scientific Technologies